 Calder's program areas are charter and parochial schools, teacher and leadership development, public policy, and STEM-related capital projects.
 There are no geographic limitations, but funding has tended to support organizations in the eastern U.S.

 The Campbell Foundation prioritizes organizations "that benefit the development and preservation of the Christian faith,” especially those in Atlanta.
-Yet independent schools, charters, and education organizations in the other states (Alabama, Florida, North Carolina, Tennessee, and South Carolina) where Campbell gives support are also on its grantmaking radar.
+Yet independent schools, charters, and education organizations in the other states (Alabama, Florida, North Carolina, Tennessee, and South Carolina) also receive Campbell support.

 The Carnegie Corporation of New York has a storied history in education funding, and it's one of the most influential K-12 funders in the United States.